Printing Lingo: What is Finishing?

 Scoring - the process of making a crease in paper so it will fold easier.
 Helps improve the appearance of the fold because it provides a consistent guideline.
 Used mostly on heavyweight papers and cardstock.

 Laminating - the process of bonding a clear plastic film onto printed matter to protect it against stains, smudges, moisture, wrinkles, and tears.
 Greatly improves durability.
-Also enhances the vibrancy of the ink colors.
+Available in various finishes, such as gloss, matte, or soft-touch.
+In addition to adding a layer of protection, a gloss laminate enhances the vibrancy of the ink colors.
 Lamination is a popular choice for printed items that must endure heavy use, such as educational materials, flip charts, book covers, restaurant and bar menus, maps, and consumer displays.

 Die-Cutting - using a thin sharp blade, that has been pre-formed into a specific pattern or outline, to cut paper, cardstock, labelstock, or other substrates into various shapes.